Jonkke/pathfinding-comparison/documentation/testing_document.md

 A small but sufficient suite of unit test has been written for the MapCellBinaryHeap and MapCellList data structures.

 ### Map classes
-So far, only the main Map class has some unit tests, with likely some more to follow.
-Some unit tests will be written for the supporting map components MapCell and MapCellEdge.
-They have also been verified to be working correctly with the main algorithms and GUI components that utilize them.
+Couple of tests to ensure correct building of a map have been implemented.

 ### Algorithms
 Dijkstra and AStar algorithm also have some basic unit tests written for them.
-Possibly more to come.
+One test for each to ensure correct operation on a loaded map.

 ## Performance testing
-Performance testing has not been implemented yet.
-It will be usable from within the graphical user interface.
+Performance testing document can be fonud in a separate file.

 ## Code & testing coverage
 Still to be implemented...